Liturgical-Calendar/liturgy-components-js/README.md

 * `apiClient.fetchCalendar()`: will fetch the General Roman Calendar with default options (as used in the Vatican)
 * `apiClient.fetchNationalCalendar(calendar_id)`: will fetch a National Calendar by its ID
 * `apiClient.fetchDiocesanCalendar(calendar_id)`: will fetch a Diocesan Calendar by its ID
+* `apiClient.refetchCalendarData()`: will fetch the calendar data based on the current category and calendar ID (for an example of usage, see the `LiturgyOfTheDay` component)

 Example: